 This isn’t for the kids.
 You want them to talk.
 This is for you.
 Because, per Kastner, adults talk way too much — like 80 percent too much.
 What happens is that they end up babbling and a 5-year-old says something like, “I hate you,” sidetracking the conversation and getting out of any responsibility.
 Using fewer words helps that.

-Fewer words also apply to praise.
+Using fewer words also applies to praise.
 “Good job” means nothing said once.
 Said constantly, it means even less.
 The best practice is to save compliments for stuff kids have been struggling with.
 “You really figured out the seat belt.
-I’m impressed!” shows your kid that you’ve had your head up and been noticing, adds Kastner adds.
+I’m impressed!” shows your kid that you’ve had your head up and been noticing, adds Kastner.

 Kids don’t long to put stuff away, but they will build up their frustration tolerance by owning what they’ve created.
 It’s a pretty straightforward rule … until they stall.
 When that happens, in a calm voice say, “I’ll leave it up to you, but if you choose not to do this, I can’t talk to you right now.”
 You don’t give her any reaction, which is what she wants, but you’re giving a path back to you, which is really what she wants, says Jude Currier, a licensed psychotherapist in Amherst, New Hampshire.
 There may be yelling at first, but she’ll eventually see those tactics don’t work and when she completes a task, she’ll feel some independence and self-esteem.